BSU Contractors & Engineers Registration

 • Insert a water-filled bottle in older toilet tanks to displace space and reduce the gallons flushed.

-• Retrofit sink faucets with aerators to reduce wasteful water flow.
+• Retrofit sink faucets with aerators to reduce excess water flow.

 • Update your bathrooms with low-flow showerheads and toilets.